 Methods that psychologists will never tell you

 To the attention of those who are constantly anxious or have any other psychological problems (irritability, resentment, feeling of injury, mood swings, depression, etc.)!
 Even if you do not need to lose weight, it's possible that this short article will dramatically change your life for the better.
 Usually when we read that "we will be told a secret that the doctors will not tell us about," this is a primitive trick of an inept copywriter.
-But in this case, this is exactly what will happen in a minute or two!
+However, in this case, this is exactly what will happen in a minute or two!

 Cortisol is a hormone released under stress.
 It becomes a problem when stress does not occur occasionally (which is normal for any person), but lasts a long time or even constantly.
 This happens with general anxiety (when the patient is worried that something bad can happen, for no apparent reason) and other psychological disorders.
 And, of course, with depression.
 Therefore, to normalize the excretion of cortisol, you need to defeat these disorders.